ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

 ### About the API
-The API link that you will use: https://api.code-challenge.ze.delivery/public/graphql (If you try to open it in the browser it will appear "Missing Authentication Token", you need use it in code)
+The API link that you will use: https://api.code-challenge.ze.delivery/public/graphql (If you open it in the browser it will appear "Missing Authentication Token", you need use it in code)
   - Home page:
     - To find the latitude and longitude of an address, you can use Google Maps API or use any other Geocoder API that you feel comfortable with.
     - Use the following address to find a distributor (PoC):  Rua Américo Brasiliense, São Paulo .